celo-org/docs/docs/developer-resources/integrations/integrations.md

 ___

-Celo provides you with the tools to easily integrate DeFi into your existing mobile application.
-Integrating with Celo allows you to accept payments, send payouts, and manage all of your DeFi needs using our global financial infrastructure--all from a mobile phone.
+Celo provides you with the tools to easily integrate DeFi into your existing mobile application or blockchain service.
+Integrating with Celo allows you to accept payments, send payouts, and manage all of your DeFi needs using our global financial infrastructure.

 :::tip